 Business entity types come in a dizzying array of flavors.
 Business owners must choose correctly.
 But questions abound: what is an LLC?
 Do I need a corporation?
 What is a sole proprietorship?
 What about a partnership?

 We get it.
-Because we get these questions all the time.
-This article breaks down the main business entity types.
+Because we get these questions all the time, this article breaks down the central business entity types.
 If you read this, you will understand the main options and start to develop a sense for which would serve your business best.

 Towards the end of this article, we outline the main things you ought to think about when choosing between the main business entity types.
-We hope it makes setting up your business much easier.
+We hope it makes setting up your business much more straightforward.

 Read on and learn!